syakirharis25/workers/README.md

 For the company workers under the supervision of `Vir Triumphalis`:
 ```
+Assuming he or she starts working for the company at the age of 20 years old,
+his or her pension will starts at the age of 45 years old.

 Since in this stage is adopting Laissez-faire management style
 or in full words in French language "Laissez-nous faire" meaning "Leave it to us"